mkoohafkan/mkoohafkan.github.io/_posts/2018-08-21-geomorphic-trajectory-and-landform-analysis-using-graph-theory.md

 in cases where landforms fragment, merge, migrate, or become temporarily obstructed from view---and generates time series for individual landforms.
-The method is powered by graph theory, which I use to create a data structure that represents connnections between features across snapshots.
+The method is powered by graph theory, which I use to create a data structure that represents connections between features across snapshots.

 This is a methods paper, so I focus on how the procedure compares to current practices of analyzing spatial data.